 How regulations such as MiFiD II and GDPR will affect businesses, and how the hybrid cloud will be crucial to the solution.

-The clock is ticking on two major pieces of regulations which will have a massive impact on the way in which companies of all sizes manage their data.
-MiFiD II and GDPR will require a major step change in the way data is stored and managed and the question of who is responsible for the storage and management of information.
+In particular, MiFiD II and GDPR.
+Both require a major step change in the way data is stored and managed.
 Becoming compliant is a big challenge – and it’s one in which the cloud will play a crucial role.

 What they say

 MiFiD II (Markets in Financial Instruments Directive)

 Anyone involved in the advice chain will have to keep a full record of all communications with a client which might influence a trade.
 Given the sheer number of different forms of electronic communications traders use these days, that could become a logistical challenge.

 To comply with the regulations, traders will have to ensure that any message can be retrieved over time, along with a confirmation of the time and date at which that message was sent.
 That data in itself will have to be held securely.

 On 25 May 2018 the EU’s major directive on data management will come into force.
 It will place stricter demands on businesses to ensure they make all reasonable provisions to safeguard the integrity of data.
 It will also make a clearer determination about who is responsible for the management of data.